 Four our accountancy system, we use Sage.
 We store school addresses, the name and email of our contacts (e.g. finance office), invoices/transactions, payment terms and payment history.

 For information regarding Sage’s GDPR compliance, please visit this page.

-Lastly, we do share anonymised learner data with third-party organizations, like Fischer Family Trust (FFT), for educational statistical analysis only.
+Lastly, we do share anonymised learner data with third-party organisations, like Fischer Family Trust (FFT) for educational statistical analysis only.

 How long will the data be kept?

 During the subscription period, if a learner becomes a leaver, their account and all associated data is anonymised within 90 days.

 All personal data is anonymised or deleted (your choice) within 90 days after the school subscription ends – if we receive no instructions, we anonymise all data within 90 days.

 Upon request, we can destroy a school’s data within 24 hours.